mpanighetti/dnd5e-rhythmancy/docs/ch-5-rhythmancy-spells.md

 You play a gentle melody in an attempt to lull a creature that can hear you in range.
 The target must succeed on a Wisdom saving throw or fall asleep and remain Unconscious until the spell ends, the target takes damage, or another creature takes an Action to wake them.
 Constructs and undead automatically succeed on this saving throw.

-_**Using a Higher-Level Spell Slot.**_ When you cast this spell at level 4 or higher, for each spell slot above 3rd, the duration increases by 1 hour, and you can target an additional creature.
+_**Using a Higher-Level Spell Slot.**_ For each spell slot level above 3, the duration increases by 1 hour, and you can target an additional creature.

 ### _Repel the Dark_